lucascbarone/lucascbarone/README.md

 # Lucas Caliento Barone
 Hello!
 My name is Lucas Caliento Barone, and I hold a degree in Electrical Engineering from the Federal University of São Carlos (UFSCar).
-Currently, I am seeking professional opportunities as a Backend Developer.
+Currently, I am seeking professional opportunities as a Backend or Fullstack Developer.
 I have a strong aptitude for learning new technologies, a solid background in working within dynamic teams and positive relationships with clients.
 My adaptability and communication skills enable me to proactively contribute to challenging projects.
 I am excited about utilizing my talents to contribute to the success of new initiatives and add value to innovative projects.

 ## Languages
 - Portuguese (native);